 Hours of Operation

 You can purchase one-day tickets and two-day tickets.
-Here are the prices for one-day tickets for adults:
+Here are the prices for one-day tickets for adults (or click here to see them on the official website):

 The cost for children ages 7 to 18 years is roughly half the cost of an adult.
 Children 6 years and under are free.